olets/git-replay/README.md

 git replay backup-delete
 ```

-Delete all branches with the prefix `git-replay/`.
+Delete all backup branches. _Backup branches are defined as those with the prefix `git-replay/`._ If the backed up branch is not found —for example if there is no branch `x` to go with the backup branch `git-replay/x`— a warning will be printed and the backup branch will not be deleted.

 **backup-restore**